Curious thing, the art world.

 In the corridor on the way to one of the bedrooms, Toulouse-Lautrec's poster of Jane Avril had morphed into Annie Lennox.
 Over an antique Florentine tub in a bathroom, Fonteyn and Nureyev danced for Degas.
 And on it went, whether you wanted your seaside house and garden painted by Monet or your little girl immortalized by Renoir.

 "He's just showing off for clients," Fé assured me.
-"The money's really in Sargents and Whistlers, portraits that speak position and power.
+"The money's really in Sargents and Whistlers, portraits speaking position and power.
 Those are the ones everybody wants.
 The game's in the confusion.
 The anachronism.
 The double take.
 They admire the portrait, take note of the signature, then turn and look closely at their hostess.
 'Did John Singer Sargent really do your grandmother, Alice?' they ask.
 'My God, she looks so much like you.'"

 As I considered the father's game, I thought of Fé's.
 And I wondered what the old man had thought of his daughter's relationship with the graffiti artist, Colón.